drago-ex/translator/readme.md

 {_'hello.word'}
 ```

-Used to translate the Presenter
+Used to translate the Presenter:
 ```php
 // Forms
 $form = New Form;